 The founders of CloudCannon are experts with Jekyll and have designed the platform specifically for Jekyll projects.
 They also created a host of Jekyll tutorials to enrich developer knowledge.

-Read the Docs describes itself as follows:
+The introduction on the Read the Docs homepage describes the platform as follows:

 Read the Docs hosts documentation, making it fully searchable and easy to find.
 You can import your docs using any major version control system, including Mercurial, Git, Subversion, and Bazaar.
 We support webhooks so your docs get built when you commit code.
 There’s also support for versioning so you can build docs from tags and branches of your code in your repository.

 The Read the Docs platform was co-founded by Eric Holscher, the same co-founder of Write the Docs.
 Write the Docs was originally intended as a conference for the Read the Docs community but evolved into a more general conference focused on technical communication for software projects.
 If you go to a Write the Docs conference, you’ll find that sessions focus more on best practices for documentation rather than discussions about tools.
-(You can read my post, Impressions from the Write the Docs Conference) or listen to this Write the Docs podcast with the co-founders for more details.)
+(You can read my post, Impressions from the Write the Docs Conference or listen to this Write the Docs podcast with the co-founders for more details.)

 Netlify is a popular hosting and deployment service for static site projects.
 Unlike with other hosting platforms, Netlify works with almost any static site generator, not just with Jekyll or Sphinx.